morewings/alias-kitchen/README.md

 }
 ```

 And then apply the same configuration to your bundlers using **alias-kitchen**.
-Vite, Rollup, Webpack, RsPack, Jest and so on.
+Vite, Rollup, Webpack, Rspack, Jest and so on.

-From now on, you can write the sane import address everywhere.
+From now on, you can use the same import address everywhere.

 ```js
 import {Button} from '@/components/Button';